-Rich and creamy with a slightly nutty flavor, these vegan date tahini shakes are made with no refined sugar or artificial sweeteners.
-Delicious and creamy — it’s like a grown up version of a milkshake, without any guilt!
+Rich and creamy with a slightly nutty flavor, these vegan date Tahini Shakes are made with no refined sugar or artificial sweeteners.
+Delicious and creamy — it’s like a grown-up version of a milkshake, made from good-for-you ingredients!

 This post may include affiliate links.
 As an Amazon Associate I earn a fee from qualifying purchases.